blahberi/rubiks_cube/README.md

 ```

 Then all you need is in the Cube folder,
-so take it out and put it in your project
+so take it out and put it in your project.

 ___
 ### How to use